 A villa in Lanzarote or hiking and biking in La Gomera

 Thorsten Fibelkorn of Cachet Travel specialises in tailor-made trips to the Canary Islands, Greece and Turkey.
 He recommends Lanzarote for family holidays in April.
 This is what he says:

 Thorsten: As an all-round family destination for the Easter holidays, Lanzarote is hard to beat.
 It offers one of the driest and sunniest climates in the Canary Islands and has a wide selection of villas with private pools.
 These include beach locations or quirky restored farmhouses like Casa Barranco which has an outdoor heated pool.

-Lanzarote’s main resorts are pleasantly laid-back and low-rise.
-Playa Blanca has sheltered sandy beaches with restaurants, shops and facilities to keep everyone entertained, but without ever feeling rowdy.
+The main resorts are pleasantly laid-back and low-rise.
+Playa Blanca Lanzarote has sheltered sandy beaches with restaurants, shops and facilities to keep everyone entertained, but without ever feeling rowdy.

 It sits at the southern tip of the island, so it also enjoys the best weather.
 Fuerteventura is just a 20-minute hop away by ferry and makes for a fun day trip.